ikt32/scripts-updates/licgen-readme.md

 * `LicenseGenerator.log`
 * `0.0.lic` (or any other `.lic` file)
 * And logs from the affected script (e.g. `Gears.log`).

+### Backups

+After generating the license and making sure it works, it's a good idea to back up your license in case you're factory resetting your computer, or wipe the drive that stores your localappdata.

+The license should be generated in `%localappdata%\ikt\License\` and it can be restored to the same location.
+After restoring the license file, scripts should pick it up and be activated again automatically.

+If no backups are made, re-subscribing is necessary to generate a new license.

 ## Notes